jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

   Tired of being a starving artist?
 Discover 15 simple ways on how to be a better writer and develop the writing skills you've always dreamed of.
 ---
+In the era of making money online, so many people want to know how to become a better writer.

 Here are 15 of the best tips I know that will help you become a better writer.
-I've used them to increase sales and improve the marketing of my writing program and book.
+I've used them to increase sales and improve my writing program and book marketing.

 You probably didn't learn any of these in school, but school isn't in the business of teaching you how to: